thenetcircle/event-bus-3/README.md

 x add consumer status (enable or disable) x refactor commit offset to use store x decrease the queues size
+- test commit message instead of offsets
+- continue to do the stress test

 FOLLOWING PLAN:
 x lab env